stefanmielke/libdragon-extensions/README.md

 Rect screen_rect = new_rect(new_pos(0, 0), new_size(320, 240));
 int current_frame = 5; // we can update the frame that will be used on all draw calls sprite_batch_draw(batch, current_frame, screen_rect);

+// destroy the SpriteBatch.
+Should only be called if you sent NULL on 'memory_pool' when initializing. sprite_batch_destroy(batch);
 ```

 ### Animated Sprite